 This track is the binding force that draws upon the apex-level multi-stakeholder engagement at the national as well as global levels.
 This track is ex-officio in nature, involving representatives from governments, academia, industry and civil society organizations.
 The Track-IV apex-level consultations have focused deliberations planned with (i) young scientists and technologists, (ii) civil society organizations with special focus on farmers, (iii) scientific ministries, departments and agencies, (iv) socio-economic ministries and department, (v) state governments, and (vi) global partners.

-STIP 2020 process follows a tightly-knit timeline, as proposed in the figure below.
+The STIP 2020 process followed a tightly-knit timeline, as proposed in the figure above.
 The preparatory work started in October 2019 and all the necessary approvals were taken by January 2020.
 The process was delayed due to COVID-19 until mid May 2020.
-During this time, under Track-III, the ministries, departments and states were nominating dedicated nodal officers for STIP 2020.
+During this time, under Track-III, ministries, departments and states were nominated their dedicated nodal officers..

-In May-June 2020, the activities of Tracks I and II kickstarted with a full swing.
-Track-II started with a series of information sessions (26 – 30 May 2020) to the thematic group experts.
-Track – I got launched with a virtual TownHall meet.
+In May-June 2020, the activities of Tracks I and II kick-started in full swing.
+Track-II started with a series of information sessions (26-30 May 2020) to the thematic group experts and Track-I was launched with a virtual TownHall meet on 12 June, 2020.

-Track-II thematic group (TGs) consultations happen in multiple rounds.
-The round-1 ends on 1st July 2020 where each TG submits their recommendations.
-There is a workshop-style drafting committee meeting planned in mid of July 2020 to consolidate all the TG recommendations and produce the draft version 1 (D.V.1) of STIP 2020.
-The inputs obtained from Tracks 1 and III, and from other sources are provided to the TGs so that they are considered, wherever possible, in the drafting process.
+Track-II TG consultations took place in multiple rounds through the month of June after which each TG submitted the recommendation in a 3-page template provided by the STIP2020 Secretariat.
+A workshop-style drafting committee meeting was held on 18 July, 2020 to consolidate all the TG recommendations and produce the predraft version 1 of STIP 2020.
+The inputs obtained from Tracks I and III, and other sources were provided to the TGs at every stage so that they were considered, wherever possible, in the drafting process.

-The D.V.1 is then taken for larger public, expert, and apex-level multi stakeholder consultations.
-This post-draft consultations run in parallel in all three tracks until mid of August 2020.
-The feedback and consultation inputs are then taken back to the TGs for further deliberations.
-The next draft version (D.V.2, possibly the final version) is compiled at this stage.
-The final draft is then put out in public domain for comments and feedback, for the entire month of September 2020.
-After incorporating the feedback and necessary changes, the final draft (D.V.3) is then taken for cabinet and higher-level approvals.
+After incorporating all the inputs, post Draft Version 1 (D.V.1) will then be taken for larger public, expert, and apex-level multi stakeholder consultations.
+The post-draft consultations will run in parallel in all three tracks for about 30 days.
+The feedback and consultation inputs will then be taken back to the TGs for further deliberations.
+The next draft version (D.V.2, possibly the final version) will be compiled at this stage.
+The final draft will then be put out in public domain for comments and feedback, tentatively, from mid October to mid November 2020.
+After incorporating the feedback and necessary changes, the final draft (D.V.3) will then be taken for cabinet and higher-level approvals.

 How to Engage / Contribute?